BrawlRoles/Docs/commands/administration/checkroles.md

 ##How to actually use it

-If we want to check all the Roles, let's run the following command.
+If we want to check all the Roles saved for the server, let's run the following command.

 ```
 -checkroles